-There are several ways to perform autohypnosis, and it is worth trying a couple before deciding which technique works best for you.
+There are several known hypnosis techniques, and it is worth trying a couple before deciding which works best for you.

-You can begin familiarizing yourself with self-hypnosis by listening to audios pre-recorded by a professional hypnotherapist.
+You can begin familiarizing yourself with the technique by listening to audios pre-recorded by a professional hypnotherapist.
 Pick a recognized authority in hypnotherapy – such as Marisa Peer, who is a world-renowned speaker, therapist, and bestselling author – and download their guided sessions.

 It will help you enter the desired state quicker, and without having to wonder if you are on target.
-Ideally, contact a licensed hypnotherapist that will make an audio recording that is custom-tailored to your specific needs.
+Ideally, contact a licensed hypnotherapist that will create a custom-tailored audio recording for your specific needs.